practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/README.md

 2026-07-17: work in progress

+- tbd: toc

 <br/>

-[Professor Niklaus Wirth](http://pascal.hansotten.com/niklaus-wirth/), the inventor of Pascal and other programming languages.
+Profile of [Niklaus Wirth](http://pascal.hansotten.com/niklaus-wirth/), the inventor of Pascal and other programming languages.

 <br/>